-The scope of incidents which fall under this Disclosure of Harm Policy is therefore broader than those included in the definition of critical incident in the Saskatchewan Guideline.
+The scope of incidents which fall under the CPSS Disclosure of Adverse Incidents Policy is therefore broader than those included in the definition of critical incident in the Saskatchewan Guideline.

 9. Acknowledgement

 The College gratefully acknowledges the College of Physicians and Surgeons of Ontario for permitting their documents 'Disclosure of Harm' and 'Advice to the Profession: Disclosure of Harm' to be adapted in preparing this policy.